Source code architecture

 @param and other macros

-As @param(parameter) expands to model.settings["parameter"], it can obviously only be used in a context where the model object is actually available.
-(This is the case for most functions in Persefone, but not for all.)
-Similarly, many of the nature macros depend on specific variables being available where they are called, and can therefore only be used in specific contexts (this is indicated in their documentation).
+As @param(parameter) expands to model.settings["parameter"], it can obviously only be used in a context where a model object is actually available.
+This is the case for most functions in Persefone, but not for all.
+Similarly, most other macros in the Persefone.jl package depend on the model object being available in-scope (this is indicated in their documentation).

 Output data